 If partial dentures are deemed appropriate, the dentist will develop a personalized treatment plan based on the individual's oral health needs and desired outcomes.
 This may involve taking impressions of the teeth and gums and conducting additional diagnostic tests such as X-rays.
 Once the treatment plan is established, the dentist will work with a dental laboratory to create a custom framework for the partial denture.
 The framework is made of metal, acrylic, or a combination of materials and is designed to fit the individual's mouth and support the replacement teeth.

 After the framework is finalized, the dentist will select the appropriate size, shape, and color of the replacement teeth.
 These teeth are typically made from acrylic or porcelain.
 The replacement teeth are attached to the framework in a way that closely resembles the appearance and alignment of natural teeth.
 A final fitting appointment is scheduled once the replacement teeth are attached to the framework.
-The dentist will ensure the partial denture fits comfortably and securely in the mouth.
+The dentist in Hutchinson, KS, will ensure the partial denture fits comfortably and securely in the mouth.
 Adjustments may be made to fine-tune the fit and alignment, ensuring proper bite and function.

 Get in touch with Sage Brush Dental Health at 2901B North Lorraine St, Suite A, Hutchinson, KS 67502, or call (620) 663-5297 to learn more about Dental Hygiene.